vimalchetu/java-sdk/README.md

    The method is responsible for the invocation of undo operation on the Velocity REST server.<br/>

-<b>                                                                                                                      public VelocityResponse invokeUndoRequest(com.velocity.models.request.undo.Undo undoTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>
+<b>                                                                                                                      public VelocityResponse undo(Undo undoTransaction) throws VelocityIllegalArgument, VelocityGenericException, VelocityNotFound, VelocityRestInvokeException</b><br/>

 @parameter <b>undoTransaction </b> - holds the values for the undo request Undo <br/>